jmorris107/OMDB-Challenge/README.md

 View the list of films already nominated
 Remove a nominee from the nomination list

-Technical requirements
+# Requirements

-Search results should come from OMDB's API (free API key: http://www.omdbapi.com/apikey.aspx).
+1. Search results should come from OMDB's API (free API key: http://www.omdbapi.com/apikey.aspx).✅
-Each search result should list at least its title, year of release and a button to nominate that film.
+2. Each search result should list at least its title, year of release and a button to nominate that film.✅
-Updates to the search terms should update the result list Movies in search results can be added and removed from the nomination list.
+3. Updates to the search terms should update the result list Movies in search results can be added and removed from the nomination list.✅
-If a search result has already been nominated, disable its nominate button.
+4. If a search result has already been nominated, disable its nominate button.✅
-Display a banner when the user has 5 nominations.
+5. Display a banner when the user has 5 nominations.❌

 Extras